Amund-Fremming/tero-platform/Tasklist.md

 ## Quick notes

+- Change guest_id to be the primary id, remove guest user lookup on eveyr guest user login or action

 - read before spin blir random, mindre for bruker å velge
 - Make read before spin, it makes it simpler for the user to create games, less friction
 - Persist game session needs to be protected.
 Make singalR hub a integration, validate M2M Token